fulanii/100-days-python-bootcamp/README.md

 <h1 align="center" <a href="https://www.udemy.com/course/100-days-of-code/">  100 Days of Code - The Complete Python Pro Bootcamp for 2021 </a> </h1>

 <p style="color: white;">
-    I recently completed this bootcamp to learn python, and i'll be using this repo to post all my notes.
-I have so much notes and project locally that it will take a while to clean, format and upload here.
+    I recently completed this Python bootcamp, and i'll be using this repo to post all my notes, to access later and share with others learning python.
 </p>

 ---